pivotal/docs-tap/workloads/functions.md

 ## Overview

-Functions on Tanzu Application Platform enables you to deploy function-based workloads.
+Functions on Tanzu Application Platform allows you to deploy function-based workloads.
 You can use starter templates to bootstrap your function and write only the code that matters to your business.
 You can run a single CLI command to deploy your function to an auto-scaled cluster.

 This document describes how to create and deploy an HTTP function workload from an application accelerator starter template.